 With the evolution into other sports, RBI has formed a division know as Recycled Sports Items (RSI) to better identify the true mission of the organization.
 Whether we are identified as RBI or RSI, our goal is to continue to serve the community and underprivileged youth in the Houston area and beyond.

-In addition to individual and corporate donations, the RBI Foundation receives used baseball and softball equipment donated from the community, which we clean and refurbish, and then distribute to local youth groups.
-Since its inception in 1992, RBI has provided equipment to over 22,000 children in over 220 organizations, including The Salvation Army, Houston Housing Authority, Police Activities League, as well as to numerous youth leagues, community centers, and churches.
+In addition to individual and corporate donations, the RBI/RSI Foundation receives used baseball, softball, basketball and other sports equipment donated from the community, which we clean and refurbish, and then distribute to local youth groups.
+Since its inception in 1992, RBI has provided equipment to over 30,000 children in over 220 organizations, including The Salvation Army, Houston Housing Authority, Police Activities League, Catholic Charities of Houston/Galveston, as well as numerous youth leagues, community centers, and churches.

 The RBI Foundation will be holding a charity golf tournament in September and an Annual Picnic.
 Proceeds from the charity golf tournament and the picnic are used to acquire and distribute equipment and to create scholarships for local students who have exhibited exemplary skills in baseball/softball, academics and sportsmanship.